 The Fire Department remains true to its mission and goals as we service our community and our citizens.
 Spalding County Fire Department has always played an important role in ensuring Spalding County remains a great place to live, work and play by providing safety for our citizens and visitors.

-As Fire Chief, I take pride in both our past and our present while enthusiastically looking toward the future as we continue to move forward.
+The Spalding County Fire Department takes pride in our past and in the present, while enthusiastically looking forward to the future as we continue to move forward.

 Area Served By the Spalding County Fire Department